cancergenetrust/cgtd/cgtd/README.md

     make stop init ipfs ethereum

+Build a local cgtd docker container:

+    make build

 Compile the ethereum contract and add it to the test chain:

     make compile

 Now wait a bit for geth to mine the contract.
 You can see ethereum logs by:

     docker logs -f ethereum

-Build and start a cgtd container linked to the preceding containers:
+Start a cgtd container linked to the preceding containers:

-    make build debug
+    make debug

 Note: make debug runs the cgtd daemon out of the current directory with auto-reload so you can edit, test, and debug